 Another old National Anthem is God Save the Queen (or King) which was first used in its current form in 1744.
 However the song's melody has an ancient but poorly understood history, with variations of the melody being used by various English composers including John Bull in 1612, Henry Purcell (late 17th century) and George Frideric Handel in the early 18th Century.
 "God Save the Queen" is the National Anthem of the United Kingdom, though the UK is one of those instances where member countries sometimes require their own individual anthems.
 At such events (typically related to sports), Scotland, Wales and Northern Ireland use alternative anthems, though in general England retains "God Save the Queen" as its anthem.
 The anthem has been adopted in some form by a number of other countries formerly of the British Commonwealth, though sometimes this is as the "Royal Anthem" for Royal occasions as distinct from the National Anthem which is used on state occasions unrelated to or not attended by members of the Royal Family.

-The melody for "God Save the Queen" has also been used for other patriotic songs, most notably the song "America" which begins "My Country 'Tis of Thee" which was formerly the US National Anthem.
+The melody for "God Save the Queen" is also used for the Liechtenstein National Anthem "Oben am jungen Rhein" (High on the young Rhine).
+The same tune has also been (or still is) used for other patriotic songs, most notably the song "America" which begins "My Country 'Tis of Thee" which was formerly the US National Anthem.
 The current US National Anthem is The Star-Spangled Banner whose tune was composed by John Stafford Smith (1750–1836) a British composer and musicologist.
 The original song was called "The Anacreontic Song" and was written for the Anacreontic Society, an English gentleman's club of which John Stafford Smith was a member.
 The words for "The Star-Spangled Banner" were written by the American poet Francis Scott Key after events in the 1812 war between the US and the UK.
 The title of the song of course refers to the US Flag - The Stars and Stripes.
 The various states which make up the United States of America also have their own State Songs and/or Anthems, for example "Maryland, My Maryland" which uses the same melody as O Tannenbaum.

 The French National Anthem also has a long history.
 La Marseillaise was composed by Claude Joseph Rouget de Lisle in 1792 and adopted by France as its National Anthem just 3 years later.
 The Song was banned under Napoleon but later reinstated as the National Anthem.
 Despite its ban at the time the melody was quoted extensively in Peter Ilyich Tchaikovsky's 1812 overture to signify Napoleon's invasion of Russia in 1812.
 The film composer Nino Rota also hints at a few notes of "La Marseillaise" in his film score for the 1970 film "Waterloo", though in this case the music may be valid since the Battle of Waterloo took place in 1815 after Napoleon had spent some time in exile.